updated on 09 March 2022

 Graduate bank loans

 Loans for postgraduate study are also available from many high street banks.
-A graduate loans is a viable way to fund the GDL, but you should exhaust all your other options first.
+A graduate loan is a viable way to fund the GDL, but you should exhaust all your other options first.

 Loans range from £1,000 to £15,000 and are subject to a suitability assessment.
-Contact your bank to find out what support it may be able to provide.
+Contact your bank to find out what support it can provide.

-Some law firms – particularly international, City or large regional firms – provide GDL and/or LPC sponsorship upon your acceptance of an offer of a training contract.
-IN some cases, this includes paying back a loan you have already taken out yourself.
+Some law firms – particularly international, City or large regional firms – provide GDL and/or LPC/SQE sponsorship upon your acceptance of an offer of a training contract.
+In some cases, this includes paying back a loan you have already taken out.

 If you are recruited during your degree and the firm offers to sponsor you through your postgraduate course(s), it will probably recommend a particular law school or university.
 You’re then likely to study several modules tailored to the firm’s work areas.